audioxide/data/data/posts/20210416-articles-ethical-alternatives-to-spotify-et-al.md

 Founded in 2016, [Resonate](https://resonate.is/) uses an approach called stream2own, whereby the cost of streams doubles each time until you’ve effectively bought the song and can listen to it as much as you like for no further cost.
 The thinking here is that users can explore and discover new music without breaking the bank.
 It’s only once a song hooks you that you really start to fork over the pennies, which seems fair enough.

-Uniquely among those mentioned here, Resonate is a cooperative, owned by the people who use it and develop it.
+Uniquely among those mentioned here, [Resonate is a cooperative](https://resonate.is/the-coop/), owned by the people who use it and develop it.
+Their one member, one share, one vote leaves an especially warm, fuzzy feeling.
+All the other services described here are private companies that try to behave well, but they’re private companies all the same.
+Meanwhile, any profits Resonate makes goes to its members.

-Resonate is browser-based.
-There is no app, though you can bookmark the web app on your phone and have much the same experience.
+However, one trade-off of being a cooperative is thtat Resonate does not yet have the resources to build dedicated apps for iOS and Android.
+It is instead browser-based offering - a web app.
+That will be a turn-off for some, but the interface is lovely and clean and you can link from your homescreen and have much the same experience as if you’d installed something.

 -----